Believe it or not, your address can be hurting your organic rankings.

-I can’t tell you how many times I see a site that is perfectly optimized from a technical viewpoint, has great content, but just isn’t ranking.
+I can’t tell you how many times I see a perfectly optimized site from a technical viewpoint, has great content but just isn’t ranking.
 Usually, it’s because the site has no, or very few, backlinks.
 Google views links as votes of confidence in your site from another authoritative site.
 These votes of confidence improve your domain authority and help increase your rankings.

 Here’s a kicker for some very small businesses.
 You must have an address to get links.
-If you don’t have a physical address for your business, you are behind the 8 ball.
-It’s better in this case to use your home address than not have links to your site.
-Using your home address isn’t perfect for multiple reasons but without links, you’re not going to rank well.
+If you don’t have a physical address for your business, you are behind the 8-ball.
+It’s better, in this case, to use your home address than not have links to your site.
+Using your home address isn’t perfect for multiple reasons, but you’re not going to rank well without links.

-Very often businesses will have inconsistent and/or incomplete information spread throughout the hundreds of directories online.
-If your info isn’t exactly the same in all directories you are losing valuable “link juice” and hurting your rankings.
+Very often, businesses will have inconsistent and/or incomplete information spread throughout the hundreds of directories online.
+If your info isn’t exactly the same in all directories, you lose valuable “link juice” and hurt your rankings.

 It’s easy to accidentally put bad info on the Internet by abbreviated your suite number to STE #, use Boulevard on some directories and BLVD on others, or maybe have an old address hanging out there in cyberspace long after you’ve moved your company.
 These are just a few of the many ways businesses lose out on good solid backlinks and improved rankings.

-The reason so many directories are inconsistent, or incomplete is that its hard work to get these things right on hundreds of directories.
+Many directories are inconsistent or incomplete, and it's hard work to get these things right on hundreds of directories.

 This takes time and effort, but it will be well worth the investment in improved rankings and increased lead flow.
 We all know that increased lead flow becomes increased jobs and profit.